Quantum Dynamical Signatures of Topological Flow Transitions in Limit Cycle Phases: Conclusion and Outlook

-\textit{Outlook:} Our framework shows that flow topology transitions reorganize the relaxation pathways of the quantum dynamics.
-The same structures should also govern rare activation paths between metastable states, suggesting a bridge to predict the topology of quantum activation pathways in non-equilibrium phases~\cite{marthaler_switching_2006,Macieszczak2016}.
-Our construction assumes a phase space compactified into a sphere, where the molecule reduces to satisfy the Poincaré–Hopf theorem: the indices of attractors, repellors, and saddles sum to the Euler characteristic~\cite{supmat}.
-Extending it to manifolds such as tori or flux-threaded Brillouin zones would modify these constraints and link flow topology with band topology in nonlinear topological photonics~\cite{smirnova_nonlinear_2020,szameit_discrete_2024}, enabling new invariants and previously inaccessible classes of dynamical transitions.
-Ultimately, the sensitivity of relaxation pathways to local and global bifurcations opens the door to applications paralleling those of local bifurcations, including bifurcation-based amplification and sensing~\cite{vijay_invited_2009} and engineered bosonic code architectures operating near critical points~\cite{Gravina_2023}, while also intersecting with advances in quantum control landscape engineering~\cite{beato_toward_2025}.
+Our framework shows that flow-topology transitions reorganize the fluctuation-relaxation pathways of the quantum dynamics.
+We demonstrated this in a driven-dissipative Kerr parametric oscillator with nonlinear gain and loss, where changes in the molecule invariant reshape the transient motion of quantum states through phase space, even when they leave weak signatures, or none at all, in the low-lying Liouvillian spectrum.
+More broadly, by introducing a constructive procedure to build the invariant from fixed points, limit cycles, separatrices, and their chirality, the approach provides a practical route to identify which phase-space structures guide quantum relaxation and which topological transitions are allowed.
+This suggests that the same framework should also apply to rare activation paths between metastable states, enabling predictions for quantum activation pathway topology in non-equilibrium phases~\cite{marthaler_switching_2006,Macieszczak2016}.
+The construction assumes a phase space compactified into a sphere, where the molecule fits the Poincaré–Hopf theorem: the attractor, repeller, and saddle indices sum up to the Euler characteristic; see Appendix~\ref{sec:morse_smale}.
+Extending it to tori or flux-threaded Brillouin zones would alter these constraints toward linking flow topology with band topology in nonlinear topological photonics~\cite{smirnova_nonlinear_2020,szameit_discrete_2024}, potentially revealing additional invariants and phases of matter.
+Sensitivity of relaxation pathways to global bifurcations further enables applications paralleling those of local bifurcations, such as bifurcation-based amplification and sensing~\cite{vijay_invited_2009}, engineered bosonic codes operating near critical points~\cite{Gravina_2023}, and quantum-control landscape engineering~\cite{beato_toward_2025}.